jannerm/intrinsics-network/README.md

 will train a model on just motorbikes, although you can specify more datasets with a comma-separated list (as shown for the `shader.py command`).
 The rest of the options are analogous as well except for `array`, which is the lighting parameter array used to generate the data.
 The script will save the model, visualizations, and error plots to `--save_path`.

 ## Transfer
 After training a decomposer and shader network, you can compose them to improve the representations of the decomposer using unlabeled data.
-For example, if you trained a decomposer on only the geometric shape primitives, and now wanted to transfer it to the test shapes, you could use:
+If you have trained a decomposer on only the geometric shape primitives, and now wanted to transfer it to the test shapes, you could use:
 ```
 python composer.py --decomposer saved/decomposer/state.t7 --shader saved/shader.t7 --save_path saved/composer \
 		   --unlabeled suzanne_train,teapot_train,bunny_train \